 Internships are a great way to build applicable work experience to support your degree of choice.
 They help you to bridge your academic experience with the world of work and to try out different career options to find a good fit.

-The Internship Advisor will ask questions about the type of internships that interest you and why.
-Come to your appointment prepared to discuss your work history, academic major, future career goals and time frame in which you would like to start an internship.
+You will be asked about the type of internships or jobs that interest you and why.
+Come to your appointment prepared to discuss your work history, academic major, and future career goals.

-NOTE: It is recommended that you update your resume BEFORE scheduling an appointment with an Internship Advisor.
-If you would like assistance writing or updating your resume, schedule an appointment for resume review prior to your internship advising appointment.
+It is recommended that you update your resume BEFORE scheduling an appointment.
+If you would like assistance writing or updating your resume, schedule an appointment for resume review prior to your advising appointment.

 Think about these things before your appointment:

-What skills do you want to gain/refine during an internship?
+- What skills do you want to gain/refine?

-How far are you willing to travel/commute to an internship?
+- How far are you willing to travel/commute?